Housing Trust Silicon Valley logo

 Visit Housing Trust Silicon Valley

-Doctor's Verdict on Housing Trust Silicon Valley
+Research Note on Housing Trust Silicon Valley

-Housing Trust Silicon Valley is best for affordable housing developers, low-to-moderate income homebuyers in the Bay Area seeking affordable purchase assistance, and impact investors deploying capital toward community development.
+Housing Trust Silicon Valley is profile signals for affordable housing developers, low-to-moderate income homebuyers in the Bay Area seeking affordable purchase assistance, and impact investors deploying capital toward community development.
 The critical caveat is that they function as a mission-driven CDFI focused on developer and community financing rather than a consumer mortgage lender, making them unavailable for conventional home purchase mortgages or refinancing.

 • Affordable housing developers seeking predevelopment and construction financing